CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy.md

 Optional:

-- `custom_rules` (Attributes Set) Manage custom rules for your KAC policy.
-Adding a custom rule to one rule group also adds the custom rule to all other rule groups in the same policy.
-Custom rules are set to `"Disabled"` by default.
+- `custom_rules` (Attributes Set) Defines custom rules for the KAC policy.
+All custom rules attached to the policy must be included in every `rule_groups` block that defines `custom_rules`.
+Any `rule_groups` block that omits `custom_rules` will have all custom rules set to `"Disabled"` by default.
 Action must be one of:
  - `"Disabled"`: Do nothing
  - `"Alert"`: Send an alert
  - `"Prevent"`: Prevent the object from running (see [below for nested schema](#nestedatt--default_rule_group--custom_rules))